GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 ## 1.3 Definitions, Acronyms, Abbreviations

 * PWE: PoWer Enjoy.
-* API: application programming interface, in this document we are mainly referring to web APIs that are defined interfaces through which the client-server interaction happens.
+* API: application programming interface, in this document we are mainly referring to web APIs that are pre-defined interfaces through which the client-server interaction happens.
 * QR code: a matrix barcode.
 * JEE : Java Enterprise Edition, a set of APIs and a runtime environment for developing and running enterprise software.
 * RESTful: REpresentational State Transfer web services provide interoperability between computer systems on the net allowing the client-server interaction through a set of pre-defined stateless operations.